anaxita/logit/README.md

 ## Information

-Logit is a simple underlogger for write log data into a file and terminal with date and levels.
+Logit is a simple logger for write log data into a file and terminal with by three levels.
+Logit use custom date and color view

 ## Install
 `go get -u github.com/anaxita/logit`